 Cone Beam CT Scan at Strathcona Dental Clinic

 I-CAT imaging is a type of cone beam CT (computed tomography) scan.
-The i-CAT technology is much more advanced that a traditional CAT scan, CT scan or X-ray.
+The i-CAT technology is much more advanced than a traditional CAT scan, CT scan or X-ray.
 While the images produced are similar to a traditional CT scan, the machine actually more closely resembles an X-ray.
-The machine uses an X-ray beam that is shaped like a cone, and this cone rotates 360 degrees around your head, creating a high-quality 3-dimensional image of the interior of your mouth – your teeth, your jawbone, the soft tissues and even your nerves.
+The machine uses an X-ray beam that is shaped like a cone, and this cone rotates 360 degrees around your head, creating a high-quality 3-dimensional image of the interior of your mouth – your teeth, your jawbone, the soft tissues, and even your nerves.
 This image gives us a clear representation of everything that is going on inside of your mouth.
 Thanks to this image, we are able to make a more accurate diagnosis, and therefore create a more beneficial, customized, treatment plan.

 Uses for I-CAT Imaging

 The i-CAT scanner allows us to see things a traditional X-ray cannot show.
 It can be used to diagnose, and create treatment plans for, a variety of different oral health issues:

 - The best placement of dental implants after you have suffered tooth loss.

 - A better view of the condition of your jawbone.
 We can see bone resorption and determine if a bone graft is necessary prior to implants.